The new OPEC+ energy policy towards the West: a cooperation or a coercive tool?

 DI MARGHERITA CESERANI

-In the weeks preceding the American Midterm elections, the U.S. administration has intensively worked to put pressure on the OPEC+ coalition and gain time over the oil production cut.
+In the weeks preceding the American Midterm elections, the U.S. administration has intensively worked to put pressure on the OPEC+ coalition in order to gain time over the oil production cut.
 Indeed, Biden and his staff feared that such a move could result in a favourable atmosphere for the Republican counterpart.
 A comparison between today’s energy crisis and the 1970s oil crises comes natural to most, is the West facing new tensions with the Middle East?

 The 70s oil crises